Written by: Andrew Splatt – Director & Executive Practice Leader

 NOTE: Lump sum payouts are additional payments to the benefits you receive from a statutory claim under the Queensland workers’ compensation scheme (WorkCover).

-What is the Average Payout for Psychological Injury?
+What is the Average Compensation Payout for Psychological Injury?

 According to Queensland workers’ compensation scheme statistics for 2022–23, the average common law compensation payout was $188,794.